awsdocs/aws-rust-developer-guide-v1/doc_source/rust_s3_code_examples.md

     Ok(())
 }
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/rust_dev_preview/s3#code-examples)\.
 +  For API details, see [ListBuckets](https://docs.rs/releases/search?query=aws-sdk) in *AWS SDK for Rust API reference*\.

 ### List object versions in a bucket<a name="s3_ListObjectVersions_rust_topic"></a>

-The following code example shows how to list object versions in an Amazon S3 bucket\.
+The following code example shows how to list object versions in an S3 bucket\.

 **SDK for Rust**
 This documentation is for an SDK in preview release\.
 The SDK is subject to change and should not be used in production\.
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/rust_dev_preview/s3#code-examples)\.

 ```